 Liquidity.
-The objective of our liquidity management is to ensure the availability of sufficient funds to meet financial commitments and to take advantage of lending and investment opportunities.
-The Bank manages liquidity in order to meet deposit withdrawals, to repay borrowings as they mature, and to fund new loans and investments as opportunities arise.
+The objective of our liquidity management is to ensure the availability of sufficient funds to meet financial commitments and to meet deposit withdrawals, to repay borrowings as they mature, and to fund new loans and investments as opportunities arise.

-The Bank's primary sources of funds are deposits, principal and interest payments on loans and securities, borrowed funds, the proceeds from maturing securities and short-term investments, and to a lesser extent, proceeds from the sales of loans and securities and wholesale borrowings.
+The Bank's primary sources of funds are deposits, principal and interest payments on loans and securities, borrowed funds, the proceeds from maturing securities and short-term investments, and to a lesser extent, proceeds from the sales of loans and securities, and wholesale borrowings.
 The scheduled amortization of loans and securities, as well as proceeds from borrowed funds, are predictable sources of funds.
 Other funding sources, however, such as deposit inflows and loan prepayments are greatly influenced by market interest rates, economic conditions, and competition.
 The Bank is a member of the FHLBNY, which provides an additional source of short-term and long-term funding.
-The Bank also has short-term borrowing capabilities with the Federal Reserve Bank of New York ("FRBNY").
-The Bank's short-term borrowed funds, excluding lease obligations, floating rate advances and an overnight line of credit, were \$917.3 million \$873.1 million at June 30, 2023 September 30, 2023, and had a weighted average interest rate of 3.61% 3.60%.
-A total of \$209.5 million \$190.3 million of these borrowings will mature in less than one year.
-Short-term borrowed funds, excluding floating rate advances and other interest-bearing liabilities, were \$572.0 million at December 31, 2022.
+The Bank also has short-term borrowing capabilities with the FRB.
+On March 12, 2023, the Board of Governors of the Federal Reserve System created the Bank Term Funding Program ("BTFP"), which aims to enhance liquidity by allowing institutions to pledge certain securities at par value, and a pay a borrowing rate of New York ("FRBNY") ten basis points over the one-year overnight index swap rate.
+The BTFP is available to eligible U.S. federally insured depository institutions, with advances having a term of up to one year and no prepayment penalties.
+As of March 31, 2024, the Company had borrowed \$300.0 million under the BTFP.
+The BTFP ceased making new loans on March 11, 2024.
+The Bank's total short-term borrowed funds, excluding lease obligations, floating rate advances and an overnight line of credit, were \$873.1 million \$1.06 billion at September 30, 2023 March 31, 2024, and had a weighted average interest rate of 3.60% 3.87%.
+A total of \$190.3 million \$508.3 million of these borrowings will mature in less than one year.
+Short-term borrowed funds, excluding floating rate advances, and other interest-bearing liabilities, were \$572.0 million \$853.1 million at December 31, 2022 December 31, 2023.